 Taking a few GED practice tests is most likely the most effective way of starting with your GED preparation.
 If you do this, you’ll learn all about your academically stronger and weaker points so you can center on those subject areas that require your attention most.

 If you’ll use Onsego’s free video lessons and practice tests, you’ll also be able to learn if online learning, in general, and the Onsego GED prep course, in particular, is a good fit for you.

 If you are looking to earn your GED high school equivalency (HSE) diploma in Idaho, you’ll have to pass the four separate tests of the GED exam.
 The four subtests (modules) are computer-based and cover the academic areas of Social Studies, Mathematics, Science, and Language Arts.

 The GED test offers people who never completed high school the chance to earn an equivalent degree.
 In Idaho, GED testers must be at least 16 years old.
 For 16-17-year-old applicants, however, extra requirements apply.
 There’s no residency requirement in Idaho, nor do test-takers first have to attend a prep course or pass a practice test.

 What is the GED cost in Idaho?

-In Idaho, the entire GED exam will set you back $120 (or $30 per subtest) if you sit for the exam at one of Idaho’s state-designated testing facilities.
-Taken online, the full GED exam will set you back $144 ($36 per subject test), and you should also take into account the cost of taking four GED Ready tests (in total, $28), totaling $172.
+In Idaho, the entire GED exam will set you back $144 (or $36 per subtest) if you sit for the exam at one of Idaho’s state-designated testing facilities.
+Taken online, the full GED exam will set you back $144 as well ($36 per subject test), but you should also take into account the cost of taking four GED Ready tests (in total, $28), totaling $172.
 Onsego students in the My Advantage Plan get four GED Ready tests for free.

 For more information: